LGR Decision

 For Derby and Derbyshire, it means reducing the existing 10 councils – us, Derby City Council and 8 district and borough councils – to fewer new unitary councils with responsibility for all services in their area instead.

-You may have read about some of the different proposals being put forward for our area.
 We know there's a lot to take in and you may have questions about what LGR will mean for you and your job.
+We'll continue to share updates as soon as there's anything to report.

 That's why we've set up the LGR Hub as a one-stop shop for everything you need to know and all the latest updates.